-My first reaction when I saw that Capital One data breach has been the same as many of you: someone misconfigured something and a former employee had knowledge of that misconfiguration.
+My first reaction when I saw that the Capital One data breach has been the same as many of you: someone misconfigured something and a former employee knew that misconfiguration.

 What we most commonly see as a security company when organizations move to the cloud is the expectation that the cloud provider (AWS, Azure, Google) will automatically understand and take into account any security threat vector which may be particular to an organization.

 Unfortunately, they can’t work in that manner because requirements and environments will always differ from one organization to the next.
 What may be a potential threat vector to Capital One could be required functionality to another organization.